Banking awareness forms one of the most important parts of the General awareness section for all bank exams conducted in the country.

 Answer: (4) All of the Above

 Q 5.
-Where are the headquarters of the Asian Development Bank?
+Where is the headquarters of the Asian Development Bank?

 Answer: (2) Philippines